 By Hannah Huelin-Meek

-If you want to be a part of the American Red Cross click here to learn more about our volunteer opportunities.
+Through being a part of the Red Cross, I have seen these benefits positively affect the lives of so many volunteers.
+If you want to be a part of the American Red Cross click here to learn more about volunteer opportunities.

-Hannah Huelin-Meek is a National Talent Management Leader at the American Red Cross, focused on Talent Acquisition, Employee and Volunteer Development and Domestic and Global Engagement; and part of the Pacific Coast Chapter.
+Hannah Huelin-Meek is a Talent Management Leader at the American Red Cross, focused on Talent Acquisition, Employee and Volunteer Development and Domestic and Global Engagement.